🔄

 A slat wall can be a surprisingly affordable project, but your final cost will depend on your choices.
 Some DIYers have completed a wall for as little as $25 by using inexpensive pine and supplies they already owned.
 If you’re buying everything new and opting for a higher-end wood like oak or walnut, your budget will naturally be higher.
 I always recommend buying the best materials you can afford, as quality wood and finishes make a noticeable difference in the final look.
 For contractors or those tackling larger projects, applying for a trade program can offer bulk discounts that help keep costs down without compromising on quality.
 Plan ahead and price out your materials to avoid any surprises.

-Plan Your Slat Wall Design
+How to Design Your Wood Slat Wall

 A great-looking slat wall starts long before you pick up a saw.
 The planning phase is where you make all the key decisions that will transform your vision into a stunning feature.
 Taking the time to map everything out ensures a smooth installation and a professional finish you’ll be proud of.
 This is your chance to get creative and figure out exactly how you want your wall to look and function.
 From the orientation of the slats to the spacing between them, every detail matters.
 Let’s walk through how to design a slat wall that perfectly fits your space and style.

-Measure and Map Your Layout
+Measure Twice: Planning Your Layout

 First things first: grab your tape measure.
 You need to know the exact height and width of the area you plan to cover.
 Once you have your dimensions, use a pencil and a level to lightly mark the wall where the top and bottom of your slats will go.
 This gives you a clear visual guide.
 If you’re using individual slats, this is also the time to decide on their length.
 For a floor-to-ceiling look, you’ll cut them to match the wall’s height.
 Using pre-made Unfinished Wood Wall Panels can make this step much simpler, as they come in standard sizes that you can trim to fit perfectly.